 We have come to a point where organizations can no longer leave learning to their HR or training departments.
 Being able to understand emerging situations, see patterns, and co-solve problems are essential business skills.
 Learning is the work.

 I had mentioned that I was talking to a financial advisor at a bank the other day and I asked her what kind of professional development she did.
 The bank has a central online learning portal where employees can take “courses”, particularly compliance training.
 The financial advisor told me she just went to the end of each course and did the test.
 She found it rather useless.
-I talked about some of the communities that we have supported for sharing professional development, like our workshops, and she said it would be great to have access to something like this, but it most likely would be blocked.
+I talked about some of the communities that we have supported for sharing professional development, like my workshops, and she said it would be great to have access to something like this, but it most likely would be blocked.
 It is a major business mistake when learning is not connected to working.

 Our workplaces are shifting from hierarchies to networks.
 Hyperlinks have subverted hierarchy.
 Everyone is connected.
 In many hierarchical organizations, workers are more connected when they go home than when they’re at work.
 This is a sure sign of the obsolescence of our older management control systems and why becoming a social business is so important today.